Imants Ziedonis

 Imants Ziedonis (3 May 1933 – 27 February 2013) was a Latvian poet and writer who first rose to fame during the Soviet era in Latvia.

 Early life and education

-Ziedonis was born in the Sloka fisherman's district of Jūrmala, Latvia.
+Ziedonis was born in Ragaciems fisherman's family.
 He was educated at the University of Latvia in Riga where he earned a degree in philology in 1959.
 He earned an additional degree in advanced literature in Moscow in 1964.
 As a young man, Ziedonis worked in a wide variety of jobs ranging from librarian to road construction worker and from teacher to literary editor.